 A Typical Day at SLCC

-Children are greeted in the morning with open-ended provocations for inquiry.
-They then gather for our morning meeting to greet each other, discuss any salient wonders they might have, and plan for our upcoming projects.
+Children are greeted in the morning with open-ended provocations for inquiry inspired by the children's ongoing investigations and developing skills.
+Teachers skillfully guide and scaffold the children's explorations based on each child's development.
+The class then gathers for a morning meeting to greet each other, discuss any salient wonders, and plan for upcoming projects.

-Concurrently, a morning meeting might involve the use of other languages, mindful meditation, yoga, or music.
-The children spend equal parts of their day investigating the many natural wonders outside and developing small-group projects inside the classroom’s various micro-environments including the art atelier, building rug, music center, dramatic play area, STEM tables, and our Design Lab.
+Concurrently, a morning meeting might involve the use of other languages, mindful meditation, yoga, and music.
+The children spend equal parts of their day investigating the many natural wonders outside and developing small-group projects inside the classroom’s various micro-environments.
+As educators, we understand that children's learning environments require tactile, active, and multi-faceted materials.
+Thus, our micro-environments, both inside and outdoors, provide various mediums for stimulating creativity, artistic exploration, sensory experiences, design thinking, literacy, mathematics, and scientific theory.
 Take a look at our Daily Flow for more details on the events of the day.

 Extended Day Enrichment